 Outer Banks Home Builders Association

-Additionally, our 400+ members live and work in the communities where they build and are committed to building better homes as well as better lives through service to their community.
-Both individually and as an Association, they give back to our community, building handicap ramps, collecting and donating food to the local Food Pantry, awarding an average of $9,000 in scholarships to local students each year and supporting other local charities as requests come in.
-Many of our members are active as scout leaders, serve on town and county boards and are heavily involved in civic organizations and coaching.
+Additionally, our 500 members live and work in the communities where they build and are committed to building better homes as well as better lives through service to their community.
+Both individually and as an Association, they give back to our community, building handicap ramps, collecting and donating food and money to the local Food Pantry, awarding an average of $9,000 in scholarships to local students each year and supporting other local charities as requests come in.
+Many of our members are active as scout leaders, serve on town and county boards and are heavily involved in civic organizations, church and coaching.
 When you do business with members of the Outer Banks Home Builders Association, you are dealing with people who call this narrow strip of sand “home.”
 And it shows.